stefanoturcarelli/responsive-toggle-navigation-bar-menu/README.md

 The CSS classes we will toggle between are the following:

+This CSS class will expand the left grid column.

 ```css
 .grid-open {
   transition: 300ms ease-in-out;
   grid-template-columns: 80% auto;
 }
 ```

+This CSS class shows the hamburger menu icon and sets its size.

 ```css
 .menu-btn {